Plain Lantern Press Browse the Books

 A large-print nostalgia book and word search puzzle open beside a glowing lantern, vintage photographs and reading glasses on a soft blanket.

-Choosing a book for a parent, partner, or grandparent living with dementia is a small act of love — and the right choice can make a real difference.
-A well-matched book can bring a calm, contented hour, spark a happy memory, or simply give two people something gentle to share.
-The wrong one can quietly cause frustration.
-The good news is that the qualities that make a book dementia-friendly are easy to recognise once you know what to look for.
+Choosing a book for a parent, partner, or grandparent living with dementia is a small, loving job, and the right pick really can make a difference.
+A good match can fill a calm hour, turn up a happy memory, or just give two people something easy to share.
+A poor one tends to cause quiet frustration.
+The reassuring part is that the things that make a book dementia-friendly are easy to spot once you know what you are looking for.

 How dementia changes the way we read